Zille9/ESP32-FabGL-Retro-Computer/README.md

 -use Arduino IDE 1.8.19
 -Espressiv ESP32 Version 1.0.6
 -FabGL Version 1.0.9
--copy all Files in the lib to Arduino lib Directory -compile and enjoy
+-copy all Files in the libraries to Arduino lib Directory -compile and enjoy
 ```